winitzki/sofp/README.md

 # Current status of the book

-Chapters 1-10 as well as some appendices and discussion chapters are ready after a second proofreading of the draft.
-Chapter 14 is in preparation.
+Chapters 1-10 and 14, as well as some appendices and discussion chapters are ready after a second proofreading of the draft.

 # Leanpub version of the draft